seannuzzi/GettingAndCleaningDataProject/Readme.md

 1. Average measurement by subject does not feel right.
 For example, time of day or food intake... may influence the activity level.
 Averaging this hides possible interesting outliers.
 1. R is really quick on tidying when their are no data exceptions.
 It would be interesting to work with dirty data and compare against an ETL tool like Talend.
-1. Kind of funny that the submission does not include all the column name work :smiley:

 ## Tests
 No tests or self-checks incorporated.